 Proprietary water attenuation cells were a key part of the initial design as they provide significantly higher void space capacity than clean stone.
 However, budget constrains meant that the use of proprietary cells was reduced and replaced by stone fill in a number of gardens.
 It is hoped that differences in the performance of the 2 different rain garden designs will be evaluated over the coming years.

-Figure 3 a and b Section Drawings of the two rain garden designs
+Figure 3 Section Drawing of the first rain garden design